 Your child will catch on if you say one thing and do another.
 If you're in the park and you tell your child you're leaving in five minutes, you need to leave in five minutes, not in 10 or 15 minutes.
-Giving advanced notice — even if your child can't tell time — will teach her that you mean what you say.
+Giving advanced notice — even if your child can't tell time — will teach him that you mean what you say.

 You and your partner must be consistent about discipline together.
 Your child will be confused if you say one thing but your partner says another.
 Talk with your partner about your discipline styles and work out compromises when you differ.

 Give your child time outs to think about what he did wrong.